vyfor/cord.nvim/README.md

 > Certain plugins, particularly file browser ones, tend to break the event sequence.
 Thus, it was decided to use a timer.
 Regardless of that, Cord continues to rely on autocommands for aspects less prone to change, such as workspace or Git repository.

 ### Dependency-free?
 > Every aspect, including FFI, JSON serialization and pipe connection, is implemented from scratch to avoid reliance on external crates, simply to prevent any increase in compile times.
-Serialization is mainly hard-coded for performance improvements. 🤫
+Serialization is mainly hard-coded to improve performance, even by a negligible amount. 🤫